March 30, 2020

 Crisis Communications Tips: Issues Management & Risk Assessment

 Issues have the potential to evolve into crises, which can significantly impact an organization’s reputation and success.
-At Yulu PR, our approach to issues management and crisis communications is anticipatory and strategic, identifying potential issues in advance and developing processes to help our clients detect and respond to issues as they evolve.
+At Yulu PR, our approach to crisis communications and issues management is anticipatory and strategic, identifying potential issues in advance and developing processes to help our clients detect and respond to issues as they evolve.
 In addition to considering communications strategies, our anticipatory issues management (AIM) approach considers means of building, maintaining and repairing relationships with stakeholders and affected parties, as appropriate.
 Below are some crisis communications tips to consider.

 Our issues management sessions for businesses and organizations include: